orkeilius/tcd-portfolio/README.md

 to set up the db use the `supabase/shema.sql`

+> ⚠ don't forget to mannualy add the `populateUser` trigger on insert of  `auth/users`

 to add the first admin account, make a account on the website then edit your row in `user_info` table to `role = 0`

 then in the admin panel of the website your able to change role of other user